 Fungal diseases are attracted to the plant in moist conditions.
 The best way to prevent fungal diseases is to avoid moist conditions near the marigold plant.
 Make sure to water the base of the plant and avoid splashing water on the foliage.

 Water the plants in the morning so that any excess water will evaporate once the sun comes out.
+This post will show you the best way to water the plants, how much to water, and some good watering systems.

 Also, don’t have the plants growing close to each other.
 This will block sunlight and airflow causing humid conditions to develop.